Vescent/RUBRIColor-Firmware-Upgrade/README.md

        The 3 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

+## Configuration S1.109_LD1.21_QT2.69 Prototype for test purposes
+1. Minor adjustments to the layout of the single channel temperature summary page

 ## Configuration S1.108_LD1.21_QT2.69 Prototype for test purposes
 1. Fixes Missing Saved laser current setpoint and diode temperature setpoints on startup
 2. Fixes momentary white text color when switching between settings and main screen while in a standby or laser mode